Doctor should face trial over Insys opioid kickbacks despite bankruptcy, US says

 By Brendan Pierson

-(Reuters) - A Florida doctor accused of taking kickbacks from Insys Therapeutics to prescribe its fentanyl spray should face a civil trial next month despite his recent bankruptcy, federal prosecutors say.
+(Reuters) - A Florida doctor accused of taking kickbacks from Insys Therapeutics to prescribe its fentanyl spray should face a civil trial despite his recent bankruptcy, federal prosecutors are arguing, even as a judge delayed it from going forward.

 They noted that federal appeals courts in other cases have ruled that lawsuits brought by the government under the federal False Claims Act, like the one against Lubin, are examples of police or regulatory power.

-Lubin had notified the court of his Chapter 11 bankruptcy earlier on Wednesday, saying it should halt the case, which is set for trial Aug.
-2 in Tampa.
+Lubin had notified the court of his Chapter 11 bankruptcy earlier on Wednesday, saying it should halt the case.
 His lawyer did not immediately respond to a request for comment.

+U.S. District Judge Thomas Barber, who is presiding over the case, said in an order on Thursday that he would wait for the bankruptcy court to decide whether the trial can go forward.
+For now, he put the Aug.
+2 trial date on hold.

 It would be a rare civil trial under the False Claims Act for a doctor caught up in the kickback scandal involving the defunct Arizona-based drugmaker, which filed for bankruptcy in 2019 following a settlement with the U.S. Justice Department.